search

 1. Cache Lifespan

-This setting determines how often WP-Rocket will clear the cached files on your server.
-You can safely change this setting to more than the default value of 10 hours.
+In current WP-Rocket versions, this setting lives under Advanced Rules because it was moved here from the old Cache tab.
+It determines how often WP-Rocket will clear the cached files on your server, and you can safely change it to more than the default value of 10 hours.

 You can think of this setting in relation to how often you update the content/code on your site, so if you don’t update your site frequently, you can increase this time.